Tempo logotype

 What is Tempo's strength vs Azure DevOps?

-Tempo sits on a different layer.
-It's built for PMO/EPMO and finance/FP&A buyers who need portfolio governance and financial controls above the delivery toolchain rather than inside it.
-TransUnion is one published example – the company reduced workflow approvals from 17 levels to 4 with Tempo Timesheets (see Tempo customer stories).
-Even Microsoft/Azure DevOps shops reach Tempo through Jira when finance value, not engineering velocity, is the wedge.
+Tempo's products serve a different buyer.
+They're built for the PMO and EPMO and finance and FP&A teams who need portfolio governance and financial controls above the delivery toolchain rather than inside it.
+TransUnion is one published example – the company reduced workflow approvals from 17 levels to 4 with Tempo Timesheets (see more Tempo customer stories).
+Even Microsoft and Azure DevOps shops reach Tempo through Jira when the wedge is finance value rather than engineering velocity.

-• Portfolio governance and financial management are core, not adjacent: CapEx/OpEx, labor cost, budget vs. actuals, and project profitability.
+• Portfolio governance and financial management are first-class capabilities: CapEx/OpEx, labor cost, budget vs. actuals, project profitability, and revenue and cost forecasting.

-• Portfolio-level capacity planning across programs and teams, not just sprint-level team boards.
+• Portfolio-level capacity planning that spans programs and teams, above the sprint-level team board.

 • Jira-native architecture, so governance runs on the engineering system of record.